 - Instant feedback from your newborn when it comes to feeding

 - Takes up space in bed (need a queen-size or larger)

-Okay, I added this one for a little bit of a laugh, but this is actually a serious option for some people!
+Okay, I added this one for a little bit of a laugh, but this is a serious option!

 In Finland, it is quite common for hospitals to send new parents and babies home with what they call a ‘maternity package’ which is provided by the government.